radcli14/resume/index.md

 #### Founder and Independent Software Developer

- * Provide mechanical, aerospace, and software engineering services to clients across industries, see: [dc-engineer.com](https://www.dc-engineer.com/)
+ * Provide mechanical, aerospace, and software engineering services to clients across industries, see: [dc-engineer.com](https://dc-engineer.com/)
  * Develop cross-platform mobile applications using Swift (iOS), Kotlin (Android), and Python, on the [App Store](https://apps.apple.com/us/developer/eliott-radcliffe/id1477487767) and [Google Play](https://play.google.com/store/apps/dev?id=8234827172371467507)
- * Create 3D and AR experiences for mobile devices, using RealityKit, ARKit, and Jetpack Compose, see: [AR Mobile Robotics](https://www.dc-engineer.com/armor)
+ * Create 3D and AR experiences for mobile devices, using Unity, RealityKit, and ARCore, see: [AR Mobile Robotics](https://armor.dc-engineer.com/)
  * Build educational and applied tools for engineers, focusing on simulation, visualization, and user interactivity
  * Client projects include:
    - A machine learning model in TensorFlow to estimate aerodynamic properties of race cars